misiektoja/instagram_monitor/README.md

 **Key Features:**
 - **Full Control Panel**: Add or remove monitoring targets directly from the browser.
-- **Visual Analytics**: Real-time display of followers, followings, posts and story status.
+- **Visual Analytics**: Real-time display of tracked targets with number of followers, followings, posts, visibility and story status.
+- **Live Activity Log**: A scrolling view of the last few events.
-- **Manual Trigger**: A "Trigger Check" button to force an immediate update for all users.
+- **Manual Trigger**: A "Recheck" button to force an immediate update for specific or all users.
+- **Remote Management**: Start or stop monitoring for specific or all targets with a single click.
 - **Synchronization**: Changes made in the web dashboard (like mode toggles) are reflected in the terminal instantly.
 - **Dynamic Configuration**: Configure sessions and settings without touching the terminal or config files.